xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-07-11-garage-sale-kisses-sylvia-and-in-her-palms-at-bell-city-takeaway.md

 <a href="https://linktr.ee/inherpalms">In Her Palms</a><br>
 </p>
 <br>
 and here, i write an introduction. who played? when?. where?
+Sore Horse Showcase

 ![poster](/images/gsaleprestonposter.jpg)